datacommonsorg/website/docs/developer_guide.md

 simply run in local environment (Mac or Linux machine).
 This way the local Flask App talks to the [autopush Mixer](https://autopush.api.datacommons.org).

-Note: the `autopush mixer` contains the latest data and mixer code change.
+Note: the `autopush mixer` contains the latest data and mixer code changes.
 It could be necessary to update the mixer submodule if compatibility is required between website and mixer changes.